-- an on-site training and preventive maintenance program performed by factory trained technicians and service managers; - o design and layout assistance; - maintenance of a comprehensive parts and accessories inventory and same day or overnight availability; - o competitive pricing; and - o a toll-free support line to resolve customer service problems.
+- an on-site training and preventive maintenance program performed by factory trained technicians and service managers; - design and layout assistance; - maintenance of a comprehensive parts and accessories inventory and same day or overnight availability; - competitive pricing; and - a toll-free support line to resolve customer service problems.

 In addition, the Company, under the name DRYCLEAN USA, currently franchises and licenses over 400 retail drycleaning stores in the United States, the Caribbean and Latin America, making it one of the largest retail drycleaning license and franchise operations in the dry cleaning industry.
-During fiscal 2005 and 2004, the Company's license and franchise segment contributed approximately 2.0% and 1.9%, respectively, of the Company's revenues.
+During fiscal 2006 and 2005, the Company's license and franchise segment contributed approximately 1.7% and 2.0%, respectively, of the Company's revenues.

 Through its Steiner Brokerage subsidiary, the Company acts as a business broker to assist others seeking to buy or sell existing dry cleaning and laundry businesses.
 Some of the Company's existing customers have become Steiner Brokerage clients, utilizing the Company's staff and ability to assist them in the sale of their businesses and associated real property.
-This business contributed less than 1% of the Company's revenues during fiscal 2005 and 2004, respectively.
+This business contributed less than 1% of the Company's revenues during fiscal 2006 and 2005, respectively.

 The Company, through its DRYCLEAN USA Development subsidiary, develops new turn-key dry cleaning establishments for resale to third parties.
-During each of fiscal 2005 and 2004, DRYCLEAN USA Development contributed less than 1% of the Company's revenues, respectively.
+During fiscal 2006, DRYCLEAN USA Development did not contribute to the Company's revenues and contributed less than 1% in fiscal 2005.